Updated August 2020

 Though some special needs sleep problems are physiological in nature, such as those related to low muscle tone, many are behavioral, such as habitual night wakings, waking too early in the morning or fighting bedtime.
 Often, parents may not set the same bedtime limits for children with special needs that they set for other children.
 Defining clear parameters for sleep–including when bedtime occurs, where a child sleeps, and an acceptable hour to wake in the morning–and gently, yet firmly, enforcing these rules can help get sleep on track for children with special needs.

-If sleep apnea is suspected, the child’s physician may send the child to an ear, nose and throat specialist to asses the tonsils.
 A sleep study may also be ordered for the child.
 A sleep study is performed overnight in a sleep lab.
 The study is called a polysomnogram, and records different sleep stages and any detected problems in a child’s sleep and breathing.

 Sometimes physicians may suggest that families invest in particular mattresses or assistive devices for sleep, such as the ones listed here.